Most people have a lack of ability to stay silent and hold their thoughts to themselves.

 Firstly, How to give unsolicited feedback…

-People love to tell you want they think, don’t they?
+People love to tell you what they think, don’t they?
 And there’s nothing worse than unsolicited feedback.

 “Hey, I read your article today and I have some feedback for you…”